When Care Becomes Wild Horse Stewardship

 Stewardship means caring for wild horses and the ecosystem in which they live.

-Wild horse stewardship, at its best, encompasses the practice of caring for wild horses, land and people as part of one connected landscape.
+We believe that wild horse stewardship, at its best, encompasses the practice of caring for wild horses, land and people as part of one connected landscape.

 What is Wild Horse Stewardship?